 However, “What would you do if today is your last day to live?”
 Seems to be the question that is asked at the beginning of Rolling Glory Jam‘s ‘Rage in Peace‘.

-Rage in Peace was originally developed in November 2014 at an event titled “Indies VS PewDiePie”, held by Indie game website Game Jolt.
-The theme was focused around the idea of “fun to play, fun to watch” games.
+Rage in Peace was originally developed in November 2014 at an event titled “Indies VS PewDiePie”, held by the Indie game website Game Jolt.
+The theme was focused on the idea of “fun to play, fun to watch” games.
 The top ten games would eventually be played by PewDiePie himself who was, and kinda still is, considered the number one youtube personality on the planet.
 His gaming videos indirectly helped elevate smaller and more obscure indie titles, such as Happy Wheels, back in the day.